cabal-club/cable/wire.md

 #### 7.2.1.2 Spoofing
 1. An attacker could issue a `post/info` to alter their display name to be the same as another user, causing confusion as to which user is authoring certain chat messages.
     1. Client-side mitigation options exist, such as colourizing names by the public key of the user, or displaying a short hash digest of their key next to their name when there are multiple users sharing a name.

+2. Posts are signed by their author, but do not contain a reference to the cabal they were written to. an attacker could perform a replay attack by sharing a post made on one cabal into another cabal, and it would appear authentic.
+This is mitigated by the Handshake Protocol specification having an explicit advisory to never re-use identity keys between cabals, allowing for users and clients to assume that any public keys that are the same across cabals are completely coincidental and not the same person.

 #### 7.2.1.3 Denial of Service
 1. Authoring very large posts (gigabytes or larger) and/or a large number of smaller posts, and sharing them with others to download.